benhaotang/OpenDeepResearcher-via-searxng/README.md

 ## Roadmap

+- [x] Support Ollama
-- [] Support Playwright to bypass publisher limits with library proxy
+- [ ] Support Playwright to bypass publisher limits with library proxy
+- [ ] Use Playwright and Ollama's reader-lm to achieve 100% local service
-- [] Refine process and reduce token usage
+- [ ] Refine process and reduce token usage

 ## Troubleshooting